 Only 150 quota slots (100 male, 50 female) are available for Paralympic shooters in 12 medal events, marking the first quota increase for the sport in 25 years.
 Slots are awarded via direct quota allocation to the nation — similar to Olympic quotas — versus the previous Minimum Qualification Score (MQS) slot allocation.
 When an athlete wins a quota, it guarantees the nation a place at the Paralympic Games in that specific event, not the athlete.
-As of September 7, 2015, McKenna Dahl and Michael Tagliapietra are the only athletes to have earned Paralympic quotas.

 Only one athlete can obtain one quota slot for a nation in any event and a nation can be allocated a maximum of 12 quota slots (maximum of eight from one gender).
 The 2014 IPC Shooting World Championships marked the first opportunity for athletes to earn quota slots, along with the 2015 IPC World Cups in Croatia, Australia and Fort Benning, Georgia.